VoiNetwork/learn-more/docs/understanding-voi/assets.md

 ##### VSA (ASA)

 VSA (also known as ASA which stands for Algorand Standard Asset) is an asset type built into the AVM that offers basic token functionality.
 Despite being a standard asset, its use is not widespread on the Voi Chain.
-To date, VSA is primarily used as an early access token in the NFT launchpad High Forge and in the liquid staking token dVoi.
+To date, VSA is primarily used as early access tokens in the NFT launchpad High Forge, in the liquid staking token dVoi, and some Discord verification bots.